Homelab, Linux, JS & ABAP (~˘▾˘)~

 [Home Assistant] Combine Adaptive Lightning, motion activated light and lights turned on by sunset

-In my home, I have some motion activated lights, for example in the kitchen.
+I have some motion activated lights in my home, for example in the kitchen.
 During daytime, the kitchen light should simply be turned on and off by the motion sensor.
 But when the sun sets, I like to turn on most of the lights in the house to 1% brightness, so that you never walk into a completely dark room.
 In this case, the motion sensor should not turn the kitchen light on and off, but instead should increase the brightness and afterward go back to the previous state of 1% brightness.
 And with “increase the brightness”, I don’t mean a fix value, but instead it should set the right brightness provided by the Adaptive Lightning integration.
 When it’s late, and the sleep mode is tuned on for the house, the kitchen light of course should be turned off, and when it is turned on, it should respect the configured sleep values from Adaptive Lightning settings.

 Most things turned out to be quite easy by using Scenes to store the current light state and of course by using the great Adaptive Lightning features.
 But my automation had one important gap.
 When someone was is the kitchen, means kitchen light was turned on by the motion sensor, and we had sunset in this exact moment, it would always turn down the brightness to 1%, because the automation which turns on all lights to 1% brightness when the sun sets got triggered.
 Also, when the person left the kitchen, the previous stored scene was loaded, which was created before sunset, means it turned off the kitchen light, instead of the now required 1% brightness.
 This was of course really confusing for people in the kitchen…